Cuciurgan power station: Technical features

 The power stations has installed capacity of 2,520 MW.
-It is fueled by natural gas, fuel oil and coal.
+It was originally fueled by natural gas, fuel oil and coal.
 The plant produces some 75% of Moldova's electricity needs.
 51% owned by Inter RAO UES since 2005, in November 2008, Inter RAO UES and Moldelectrica signed an agreement to separate some power units in the power station from the IPS/UPS system and synchronize them with the synchronous grid of Continental Europe in Romania through the 400 kV Kuchurhan–Vulcănești and Vulcănești–Isaccea transmission lines.